Description

 • Effective, professional communication in speaking and writing

-• For remote work: the technology and ability to use Zoom and the JHH Volunteer Services portal, reliable internet connection
+• For administrative tasks, a reliable internet connection and the technology and ability to use Teams and the JHH Volunteer Services portal

 Highly desirable skills include: